greymd/teip/README.md

 If you want to use a command that does not satisfy the condition, **"A targeted command must print a single line of result for each line of input"**, enable "Solid mode" which is available with the `-s` option.

-Solid mode spawns the targeted command for each matched chunk and executes it each time.
+Solid mode spawns the targeted command for each hole and executes it each time.

 ```bash
 $ echo ABCDEF | teip -s -og . -- grep '[ABC]'
 ```

-In the above example, understand the following commands are executed in `teip`'s procedure.
+In the above example, understand the following commands are executed in `teip`'s internal procedure.

 ```bash
 $ echo A | grep '[ABC]' # => A